Medical Business Advisory / An Overview of Federal and State Overtime (OT) Exemption Laws

 • $875 per week, starting Oct.
 3, 2022.

 On Oct.
 3, 2021, Pennsylvania’s pay threshold for exempt employees will eclipse the FLSA’s.
-Therefore, on that date, Pennsylvania employees who are subject to the state’s overtime exemption rule must receive no less than $780 per week instead of the FLSA’s $684.
+Therefore, on that date, Pennsylvania employees who are subject to the state’s OT exemption rule must receive no less than $780 per week instead of the FLSA’s $684.

 For overtime exemption laws in your specific region, contact the state department of labor.

-Considerations
+OT Exemption Considerations

 Keep informed